-- 12.1.1 Members recognize their responsibility to support worthwhile activities both within and outside their communities. - 12.1.2 Members must ensure that there are no incentives to prescribe, recommend, dispense, purchase, supply, approve, reimburse or administer a product in exchange for any form of funding.1 - 12.1.3 Support cannot be provided to an individual Stakeholder or to an entity that is controlled in fact by an individual Stakeholder or its family member, legal representative or agent with the exception of: - Sponsorship of an individual Health Care Professional or Other Stakeholder to attend an international conference or meeting event (in accordance with Section 10.2) or - 2.
-In the case of investigator-initiated studies where the individual Stakeholder is the investigator of the study.2 - 12.1.4 A written rationale and clear objective consistent with the Guiding Principles of this Code should accompany all requests for funding.3 When accepting a request for funding, Members must document the nature of funding provided in a written agreement. - 12.1.5 Funding must be clearly acknowledged in accordance with Section 3.4.1. - 12.1.6 Funding must not be provided in a way that can undermine the independence of the recipient.
+- 12.1.1 Members recognize their responsibility to support worthwhile activities both within and outside their communities. - 12.1.2 Members must ensure that there are no incentives to prescribe, recommend, dispense, purchase, supply, approve, reimburse or administer a product in exchange for any form of funding.1 - 12.1.3 Support cannot be provided to an individual Stakeholder or to an entity that is controlled in fact by an individual Stakeholder or its family member, legal representative or agent with the exception of: - Sponsorship of an individual Health Care Professional or Other Stakeholder to attend an international conference or meeting event (in accordance with Section 10.2) or - In the case of investigator-initiated studies where the individual Stakeholder is the investigator of the study.2 - 12.1.4 A written rationale and clear objective consistent with the Guiding Principles of this Code should accompany all requests for funding.3 When accepting a request for funding, Members must document the nature of funding provided in a written agreement. - 12.1.5 Funding must be clearly acknowledged in accordance with Section 3.4.1. - 12.1.6 Funding must not be provided in a way that can undermine the independence of the recipient. - 12.1.7 Members should conduct appropriate due diligence to ensure that recipients: (i) are appropriate and reputable; and (ii) have the capacity and skills to undertake the funded activity.
+Members must not influence the use or implementation of the support beyond general requirements to ensure that it is used in accordance with the written agreement between the Member and the recipient.